 The worldwide outbreak of COVID-19 has brought unexpected uncertainty to both landlords and tenants.
-Tenants concerned about imminent business interruption and consequent cashflow issues may find that long-term thinking landlords are willing to contemplate lease variations to:
+Concerns about imminent business interruption and consequent cashflow issues are prevalent.
+Tenants may find that long-term thinking landlords are willing to contemplate lease variations to:

 - Grant the tenant a rent free period (or rent holiday);